Here you can read about 30 best teas for your health. Black tea, green tea, white tea and many more. Individual health benefits are mentioned too.

 Lemongrass Tea – While lemongrass is often used in cooking, the plant can also be used in making tea.
 It’s helpful for digesting food, and is often served once a meal has been completed.
 It is excellent for purifying.

-Ginger Tea – Ginger boosts energy.
+Ginger Tea – One of the best teas for energy.
+Ginger boosts energy.
 It assists in the process of digestion and can reduce nausea.
-Ginger tea also has anti-inflammatory properties, which is why it’s incredibly helpful for patients with arthritis.
+Ginger tea also has anti-inflammatory properties, which is why it’s incredibly helpful and one of the best teas for patients with arthritis.
 Ginger has long been used as an addition in the culinary world, but many people overlook the medicinal qualities.
 In addition to calming nausea, it also relieves colic, gas, and poor digestion.

 It can also be used to reduce fevers, and luckily, it’s sufficiently gentle for use by the elderly and children.
 It’s useful for influenza, colds, and other feverish illnesses.
 The Journal of Medicinal Food published researching showing that ginger also has anti-inflammatory properties that rival over the counter medications.

 Chamomile Tea – Chamomile has been known to assist in the digestion of food, as well as reducing stress, and inducing sleep.
 It’s perhaps one of the most popular herbal teas across the world.

 Peppermint Tea – Peppermint tea is soothing and reduces nausea, vomiting, and motion sickness.
 It also boosts the immune system and can protect against congestion, chronic pain, mild asthma, mild aches, and coughs.
 For anyone who struggles with heart problems, peppermint tea should be avoided.